View Related Sites

 BMAT is used in different ways by universities as part of their admissions process.
 To find out how your BMAT scores will be used as part of the admissions process, contact the relevant universities.

-Yes, Access Arrangements are available if you have a disability or special requirement, and are entitled to support for other exams.
+Access Arrangements are available if you have a disability or special requirement and you are entitled to support for other exams.

 Candidates are not expected to get everything right in BMAT, and a typical candidate will get about half of the questions correct.